 What is Traditional Life Insurance?

-Traditional Life Insurance, another name for whole or permanent Life Insurance, is life coverage throughout the lifetime of the individual.
+Traditional Life Insurance is often used as a general Term for Permanent Life Insurance, which may include Whole Life, Universal Life, or Term-To-100 coverage, depending on the insurer and plan design.
 Unlike Term Life Insurance, a traditional Life Insurance Policy remains active as long as a premium is paid.
 The other feature of a traditional Life Insurance Policy is its cash value.
 Such value grows over time.
 It can be used to take loans or as an investment vehicle, making it more versatile.

 Traditional Life Insurance Policies can be classified as savings or investments in Life Insurance.
-This is because, after many years, the policyholder can liquidate the cash value that has been accrued.
-While whole Life Insurance has a higher premium than Term Life Insurance, it provides coverage to the policyholder lifelong as well as the aspect of growth in regards to cash value.
+Over time, some Permanent Policies build cash value that can be accessed through policy loans or withdrawals (depending on the contract), but surrender charges and tax consequences may apply.
+While Whole Life Insurance has a higher premium than Term Life Insurance, it provides coverage to the policyholder lifelong, as well as the aspect of growth in regards to cash value.

 Term Life Insurance: Pros and Cons